SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships
-The Summer 2021 Internship season has begun!
-Use this repo to share and keep track of any internships in quant, SWE, and PM.
-Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) for the inspiration!
-For interview prep check out Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/)!
+Use this repo to share and keep track of any tech-related internships.
+Don't know where to start?
+Check out the [Zero to Offer](https://pittcs.wiki/zero-to-offer/) program!
+For interview prep use Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/).

 Check out our New Grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).